 There are four decorators for defining state, time, event and MQTT triggers, and two decorators for defining whether any trigger actually causes the function to run (i.e., is active), based on state-based expressions or one or more time-windows.
 The decorators should appear immediately before the function they refer to.
-A single function can have any or all of the decorator types specified, but at most one of each type.
+A single function can have any or all of the decorator types specified.
+Multiple trigger decorators of the same type can be added to a single function, but only one @state_active, @time_active or @task_unique can be used per function.